qm2k/bbts/README.md

 # A better timer script for [BURP](http://burp.grke.org/)

+## Usage

-Only timer_script.py is needed for production, other files are used for tests and development.
+Only `timer_script.py` is needed for production, other files are used for tests and development.
 Put timer_script.py anywhere on your server and specify it in `timer_script` line in server configuration, like:

 `timer_script = /opt/local/bin/timer_script.py`